Soft Tournament Equilibrium: Appendix: AgentBench Run Diagnostics

 \section{Appendix: AgentBench Run Diagnostics}

-To contextualize the AgentBench STE probabilities, Table~\ref{tab:agentbench_status} summarizes the raw episode-level status outcomes recorded in the AgentBench run logs for each agent and environment.
-Counts are computed from \texttt{runs.jsonl}.
-One additional \texttt{START\_FAILED} event occurred for \texttt{agent\_mid} on \texttt{os-std} (logged in \texttt{error.jsonl}); this instance is excluded from the overlap-aligned pairwise dataset used for STE.
+To contextualize the AgentBench STE scores, Table~\ref{tab:agentbench_status} summarizes the episode-level status outcomes recorded in the AgentBench run logs for each agent and environment.
+Counts are computed from the aligned execution logs used to construct the pairwise dataset.
+One additional start-failure event occurred for \texttt{agent\_mid} on \texttt{os-std}; this instance is excluded from the overlap-aligned pairwise dataset used for STE.